 To apply for a PLUS Loan from the Federal Direct Loan Program, complete the PLUS request process at: https://studentloans.gov/myDirectLoan/index.action

 This process includes a PLUS Application and a Master Promissory Note (MPN).
 The MPN is a legal document in which you promise to repay your loan(s) and any accrued interest and fees to the Department.
 It also explains the terms and conditions of your loan(s).
-To complete MPN, you will be required to use your Department of Education-issued PIN (not your child's).
-If you do not have a PIN, you may request one from the official PIN site.
+To complete MPN, you will be required to use your FSA ID (not your child's).
+If you do not have an FSA ID, you may request one at here.

-If the parent’s credit is approved, the Texas State Technical College Financial Aid Office will originate the loan for the amount that the parent requested, not to exceed the maximum for which the parent is eligible, and will notify the student through a new award letter.
+If the parent’s credit is approved, the Texas State Technical College (TSTC) Financial Aid Office will originate the loan for the amount that the parent requested, not to exceed the maximum for which the parent is eligible, and will notify the student through a new award letter.
 The parent may reduce the loan amount by contacting the Financial Aid Office.
 The loan funds will be applied to the student’s account.
-Any charges owed to TSTC will be deducted and a refund check will be mailed to the parent.
+Any charges owed to TSTC will be deducted and a refund of the remaining funds will be issued to the parent (borrower) or student based on the refund option selected when the PLUS application was completed.
 Any remaining loan funds must be used for educational expenses.

 If the parent’s credit is denied, the TSTC Financial Aid Office will increase the student’s Unsubsidized Stafford loan and an award letter will be sent.
 The student will have the right to reduce this loan by contacting the Financial Aid Office.